Anxiety Disorders: Exploring the Different Types

 • Intense fear or anxiety about a specific object or situation

-• Immediate and intense anxiety upon encountering the feared object or situation
+• Immediate and intense anxiety when encountering the feared trigger

 • Avoidance of the feared object or situation

-• Physical symptoms like rapid heartbeat, trembling, and nausea
+• Physical symptoms such as rapid heartbeat, trembling, or nausea

 Causes of Specific Phobias